 Likewise, collaboration with global partners in West Africa made the experience more meaningful for girls at Ursuline Academy in New Orleans, who took Global Web Designers as a curricular supplement to their web mastering class this fall.

 “Words cannot begin to describe the look on my students’ faces when they each watched their global partner videos for the first time.
-It’s moments like this that keep us in the classroom,” wrote Jessica Buckley, Technology Teacher at Ursuline Academy in her recent article for the education blog Getting Smart.
+It’s moments like this that keep us in the classroom,” wrote Jessica Buckley, Technology Teacher at Ursuline Academy in her for the education blog Getting Smart.
 “This is the future of education: a world in which students design, create, problem solve and imagine together, despite cultural differences or language barriers.”

 When schools take a Level Up Village course, a portion of the tuition sponsors the same course for a global partner organization through LUV’s “Take a Class, Give a Class” model.
 If you’re looking for an innovative global education program for your school that will also help fulfill your school’s goals in the areas of STEM, global awareness and social impact, contact LUV here.